t-freger/ram/docs/docs/administration/oauth.md

    The **Sign-in redirect URIs** should include:

-   - `app.immich:/` - for logging in with OAuth from the [Mobile App](/docs/features/mobile-app.mdx)
+   - `app.ram:/` - for logging in with OAuth from the [Mobile App](/docs/features/mobile-app.mdx)
    - `http://DOMAIN:PORT/auth/login` - for logging in with OAuth from the Web Client
    - `http://DOMAIN:PORT/user-settings` - for manually linking OAuth in the Web Client

-   Redirect URIs should contain all the domains you will be using to access Immich.
+   Redirect URIs should contain all the domains you will be using to access ram.
 Some examples include:

    Mobile

-   - `app.immich:/` (You **MUST** include this for iOS and Android mobile apps to work properly)
+   - `app.ram:/` (You **MUST** include this for iOS and Android mobile apps to work properly)

    Localhost